What to Do When Your Teen Is Struggling with Self-Harm

 What Should I Do To Help?

 It’s important that your teenager finds a professional to talk to that they trust.
 This might be their family doctor, a school counsellor, or a mental health counsellor.
 As a parent, you can also support your teenager by talking about their cutting and their reasons for doing it.
-I recommend brushing up on your listening skills and following these tips from the Canadian Mental Health Association:
+I recommend reading this article and following these tips from the Canadian Mental Health Association:

 • Instead of focusing on your loved one’s self-injury behaviours, it may be more helpful to focus on your concern for their well-being.